What Are Oven Gloves?

 Many of us feel that a tea towel or cloth is all that we need to retrieve a hot pan from the oven, but for professional kitchens and cooking enthusiasts, this simply won't cut it.
 Oven gloves are gloves designed to be used to handle hot items, perfect for people working in the food industry and also for other businesses that utilise ovens.
 Naturally, they’re usually used to get things in and out of ovens either at home or in professional kitchens, but it doesn't end there.

 However, oven gloves aren’t just used to get dinner out of the oven.
-Many labs use high-temperature oven gloves to help with their experiments, to protect against very high temperatures.
-Some oven gloves can even resist contact with temperatures of up to 500°C!
+Many labs use high-temperature oven gloves to help with their experiments, and to protect against very high temperatures.
+Some oven and heat resistant gloves can even resist contact with temperatures of up to 500°C!

 What Kinds of Oven Gloves are there?

-There are two main shapes oven gloves take: gloves and mitts.
+There are two main shapes that oven gloves take: gloves and mitts.
 We'll provide a short breakdown of their pros and cons:

-Mitts - This is commonly known as the traditional oven glove design, and provides general protection that does not allow for the movement of individual fingers.
-These are much more limited in what they can safely and securely hold, however because they are less complex a design they can provide a higher temperature resistance than some gloves.
+Mitts - This is commonly known as the traditional oven glove design, and provides general protection that doesn't allow for individual finger movement.
+These are much more limited in what they can safely and securely hold, however, because they are less complex a design they can provide a higher temperature resistance than some gloves with fingers.

 How Do Oven Gloves Work?

-Oven gloves are made from materials which do not conduct heat well.
-This helps prevent the heat transferring through the glove to your hand.
+Oven gloves are made from materials that provide a low conduction of heat, preventing the heat transferring through the glove to your hand.
 This is also why a wet oven glove will not work as well as a dry one.
-While you’d think that keeping the glove cool by wetting it with cold water would make it work better, in fact water conducts heat very well, and will permeate through the fibres of the glove straight to your hand.
+While you’d think that keeping the glove cool by wetting it with cold water would make it work better, in fact water conducts heat very well, and will allow the heat to permeate through the fibres of the glove straight to your hand.

 Oven gloves can be made with a range of different materials, each providing a different level of resistance and flexibility.
 Some cheaper oven gloves are only made from cotton, which will prevent some heat from getting top your hand, but isn't reliable for hotter pans and longer periods of contact.
 Other cotton gloves have an extra layer in them to increase the heat protection, but will still fall short of more advanced materials.

 Can’t I Just Use A Tea Towel?

-Also, because you have to fold a tea towel to provide the needed protection, there is high chance that your hand will slip.
-Slips like this in the kitchen will mean you'll risk seriously burning yourself because of the very limited dexterity provided.
-For a professional, an oven glove is always the right charge.
+Also, because you have to fold a tea towel to provide the necessary protection, there is high chance that your hand will slip.
+Slips like this in the kitchen will mean you'll risk seriously burning yourself due to the limited dexterity a tea towel provides.
+For a professional, an oven glove is always the right choice.